arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 Why is pixel space a bad basis for images?

 **Answer:**
 Pixels are highly correlated.
-Meaningful patterns live in rotated/combined directions (edges, textures).
+Meaningful patterns (edges, textures) appear in rotated and combined directions.

 ---